 - all inpatient behavioral health and substance abuse admissions to hospitals

 - residential treatment

 - substance abuse group home / halfway house treatment

 - intensive outpatient substance abuse services

-We also require a prior service authorization for the following Community Mental Health and Rehabilitation services (CMHRS) services:
+We also require prior service authorization for the following Mental Health services: